Homemade Triple Cherry Pie.

 It put the canned stuff to shame and made me nostalgic for the fresh cherry pies of my childhood.

 When our trip was over and we were (at least somewhat) settled back into normal life, I buried myself in the task of making a really great fresh cherry pie.
 In my book, this is it.
 Here’s what I like about this recipe: it contains frozen sour cherries, fresh sweet cherries and dried cherries.
 The three cherry combination gives it a variety of flavors and textures while retaining a deep, rich cherry flavor.
 I think it’s a great combination, but as always, you have options: Use only sour or only sweet cherries.
 Omit the dried cherries altogether.
 Use fresh or frozen cherries.
+Use canned sweet cherries instead of fresh sweet cherries.
 Use some frozen and some fresh cherries (as I did).
 The only thing that should remain consistent is the quantity of fruit.
 The combination and type of cherries is entirely up to you.

 Because this recipe calls for cooking the filling before pouring it into the pie shell, you have the opportunity to taste the filling before baking the pie and adjust as necessary.
 If you choose to use all sour cherries, you might want to add a bit more sugar.
 Taste and adjust.
 If you choose to use all sweet cherries, you might want to start out with 1/4 cup less sugar.
 Cook the filling as directed, and then add more if you like.